zzulueta/mslearn-ai-agents/Instructions/06-build-multi-agent-solution.md

 In this exercise, you'll create a project that orchestrates multiple AI agents using Azure AI Foundry Agent Service.
 You'll design an AI solution that assists with ticket triage.
 The connected agents will assess the ticket's priority, suggest a team assignment, and determine the level of effort required to complete the ticket.
 Let's get started!

+> **Tip**: The code used in this exercise is based on the for Azure AI Foundry SDK for Python.
+You can develop similar solutions using the SDKs for Microsoft .NET, JavaScript, and Java.
+Refer to [Azure AI Foundry SDK client libraries](https://learn.microsoft.com/azure/ai-foundry/how-to/develop/sdk-overview) for details.

 This exercise should take approximately **30** minutes to complete.

+> **Note**: Some of the technologies used in this exercise are in preview or in active development.
+You may experience some unexpected behavior, warnings, or errors.

 ## Deploy a model in an Azure AI Foundry project